neuropathbasel-pub/CnQuant/README.md

 ## Execution with CQmanager

+>[!Note]
+>If you are using Docker Desktop, you might need to make the host directories available to Docker containers, as set up in .env file.</br>
+>You can find these options in Docker Desktop Settings -> Resources -> File sharing -> Virtual file shares.

 Instructions on how to use CQmanager for running CnQuant applications are in [CQmanager repository](https://github.com/neuropathbasel-pub/CQmanager).

 # Running CnQuant apps in WSL2